 Disclosure: This article contains affiliate links, which generate income for this free website at no cost to you.
 This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 You may have read that the best way to get started in investing is to buy index funds.
 But if you're new to investing, you may wonder why?
 I'll explain why some people think index funds are special and how to invest in them if you think so too.

 Index funds contain stocks that are part of a market index, such as the S&P 500.
-A passively managed index fund (typically known simply as an index fund) seeks to duplicate stocks held in the index and, therefore, the market performance of the index.
-So, by owning a market index fund, you can invest — without having to spend the time or effort choosing when to buy and sell individual stocks.
+A passively managed index fund (typically known simply as an index fund) seeks to duplicate stocks held in the index and, therefore, the performance of the index.
+So, by owning a market index fund, you can invest — without spending the time or effort in buying and selling individual stocks.

 Here a few quick facts you should know:

 When people talk about index funds, they are often referring to a mutual fund or exchange-traded fund (ETF) that tracks the S&P 500.
 But there are many indexes, which represent stocks in many different categories.
 You can see some big lists at Bloomberg's World Stock Indexes and Russell Investment's Russell Indexes.